From historic towns to stunning landscapes, Tuolumne County California makes for the ultimate filming destination within reach.

 The Rugged Side of Tuolumne Towns

 If you have been to Yosemite National Park from San Francisco, you probably drove through Chinese Camp.
-This now ghost town is home to a general store and uninhabited buildings serving as a reminder of the history of those who once lived there.
+This town is home to a general store and uninhabited buildings serving as a reminder of the history of those who once lived there.